abdulbaqi/abdulbaqi.github.io/_posts/2020-05-31-complex-human.md

 **The Development Set**
 *by Ross Coggins*

-Excuse me, friends, I must catch my jet
+Excuse me, friends, I must catch my jet<br>
-I’m off to join the Development Set;
+I’m off to join the Development Set;<br>
-My bags are packed, and I’ve had all my shots
+My bags are packed, and I’ve had all my shots<br>
-I have traveller’s checks and pills for the trots!
+I have traveller’s checks and pills for the trots!<br>

-The Development Set is bright and noble
+The Development Set is bright and noble<br>
-Our thoughts are deep and our vision global;
+Our thoughts are deep and our vision global;<br>
-Although we move with the better classes
+Although we move with the better classes<br>
-Our thoughts are always with the masses.
+Our thoughts are always with the masses.<br>

-In Sheraton Hotels in scattered nations
+In Sheraton Hotels in scattered nations<br>
-We damn multi-national corporations;
+We damn multi-national corporations;<br>
-injustice seems easy to protest
+injustice seems easy to protest<br>
-In such seething hotbeds of social rest.
+In such seething hotbeds of social rest.<br>

-We discuss malnutrition over steaks
+We discuss malnutrition over steaks<br>
-And plan hunger talks during coffee breaks.
+And plan hunger talks during coffee breaks.<br>
-Whether Asian floods or African drought,
+Whether Asian floods or African drought,<br>
-We face each issue with open mouth.
+We face each issue with open mouth.<br>

-We bring in consultants whose circumlocution
+We bring in consultants whose circumlocution<br>
-Raises difficulties for every solution –
+Raises difficulties for every solution –<br>
-Thus guaranteeing continued good eating
+Thus guaranteeing continued good eating<br>
-By showing the need for another meeting.
+By showing the need for another meeting.<br>

-The language of the Development Set
+The language of the Development Set<br>
-Stretches the English alphabet;
+Stretches the English alphabet;<br>
-We use swell words like “epigenetic”
+We use swell words like “epigenetic”<br>
-“Micro”, “macro”, and “logarithmetic”
+“Micro”, “macro”, and “logarithmetic”<br>

-It pleasures us to be esoteric –
+It pleasures us to be esoteric –<br>
-It’s so intellectually atmospheric!
+It’s so intellectually atmospheric!<br>
-And although establishments may be unmoved,
+And although establishments may be unmoved,<br>
-Our vocabularies are much improved.
+Our vocabularies are much improved.<br>

-When the talk gets deep and you’re feeling numb,
+When the talk gets deep and you’re feeling numb,<br>
-You can keep your shame to a minimum:
+You can keep your shame to a minimum:<br>
-To show that you, too, are intelligent
+To show that you, too, are intelligent<br>
-Smugly ask, “Is it really development?”
+Smugly ask, “Is it really development?”<br>

-Or say, “That’s fine in practice, but don’t you see:
+Or say, “That’s fine in practice, but don’t you see:<br>
-It doesn’t work out in theory!”
+It doesn’t work out in theory!”<br>
-A few may find this incomprehensible,
+A few may find this incomprehensible,<br>
-But most will admire you as deep and sensible.
+But most will admire you as deep and sensible.<br>

-Development set homes are extremely chic,
+Development set homes are extremely chic,<br>
-Full of carvings, curios, and draped with batik.
+Full of carvings, curios, and draped with batik.<br>
-Eye-level photographs subtly assure
+Eye-level photographs subtly assure<br>
-That your host is at home with the great and the poor.
+That your host is at home with the great and the poor.<br>

-Enough of these verses — on with the mission!
+Enough of these verses — on with the mission!<br>
-Our task is as broad as the human condition!
+Our task is as broad as the human condition!<br>
-Just pray god the biblical promise is true:
+Just pray god the biblical promise is true:<br>
-The poor ye shall always have with you.
+The poor ye shall always have with you.<br>